zeplo/site/docs/bulk.md

 slug: /bulk
 ---

 The `/bulk` API allows you to send multiple request jobs to Zeplo at once in a single transaction.
 Once the request is accepted, it's guaranteed that all your jobs have been queued in Zeplo.
+All jobs are run in parallel, if you need to run jobs sequentially use [step requests](/docs/step) instead.

 Send a `POST` request to the `zeplo.to/bulk?_token=<your_token>` API with a JSON body array of requests you'd like to send (and add `Content-Type: "application/json"` header).